ngxs/store/docs/plugins/README.md

 NOTE: When providing a pure function make sure to use `useValue` instead of `useClass`.

-To register a plugin with NGXS, add the plugin in your `provideStore` as an NGXS feature and optionally pass in the plugin options like this:
+To register a plugin with NGXS, add the plugin to your `provideStore` as an NGXS feature and optionally pass in the plugin options like this:

 ```ts
 export const appConfig: ApplicationConfig = {